What personal information do we collect from the people that visit our blog, website, or app?

-We do not collect information from visitors of our site or other details to help you with your experience.
-We do however use Google Analytics, which shows no personal information, just browsing country.
+We do not collect information from visitors of our site by default, though some other details may be collected to help you with your experience.

 When do we collect information?